Pinegrow/PinegrowDevelopersDocumentation/Menus.md

  ```type: 'header',```
  ```label: 'Any string'```
  This object will cause Pinegrow to add a non-clickable header to  the dropdown menu using the string passed as the ```label``` value.
- 3) An object with up two key:value pairs:
+ 3) An object with two key:value pairs:
  ```label: 'Any string',```
  ```action: function(){/*action to be performed when item is selected}```
  This object will display the ```label``` key value in the menu and execute the function passed in the ```action``` key value when the user clicks the menu item.